COVID-19 Safety Protocols to Keep your Crew Safe.

-- Clear signage is posted at entry points on the construction site and outlines the commitment of the contractor to maintain health and safety measures during the COVID-19 crisis, with relevant updates from appropriate jurisdictions’ public health authorities and self-identification screening tools.
+Clear signage is posted at entry points on the construction site and outline the commitment of the contractor to maintain health and safety measures during the COVID-19 crisis, with relevant updates from appropriate jurisdictions’ public health authorities and self-identification screening tools.

 - Avoid touching eyes, nose and mouth with unwashed hands;

 - When coughing or sneezing: Cough or sneeze into a tissue or the bend of your arm, not your hand;

 - Clean and disinfect frequently touched objects and surfaces, including all reusable PPE;

 - Do not share personal items or supplies such as phones, pens, notebooks, PPE, etc.;